 Determining the value of the stock involves a consideration of the following:

 - All classes of loss company stock, including the pure preferred stock immediately prior to the change.
 Preferred stock with similar terms, rights, and preferences should be valued equally.

 - For publicly traded companies, the IRS has acknowledged that the stock value does not necessarily equal the trading value on an exchange, i.e., certain blocks of stock may have a higher value due to control rights.

 - For privately held companies, different classes of stock may have different rights and vary in value.

-The new Section 163(j) limits the taxpayer’s annual deduction of interest expense generally to the sum of:
+TCJA established the new Section 163(j) which limits the taxpayer’s annual deduction of business interest expense generally to the sum of:

 - Business interest income, and

-Disallowed business interest expense in a given year is treated as paid or accrued in the succeeding tax year.
-That is, disallowed business interest expense is carried forward indefinitely.
-Corporations that would not have previously been considered loss corporations subject to Section 382 will now find it necessary to review the impact of Section 382 on their disallowed business interest expense carryforward.
+Corporations without pre-change NOLs, who previously would not have been considered loss corporations for Section 382, will now find it necessary to review the impact of Section 382 on their disallowed business interest expense carryforward.
 Taxpayers subject to this limitation need to consider whether they have had an ownership change that could affect their ability to deduct the interest carryover in the future.

 Changes to Section 172

 Valuations for Sec.
-382 purposes can be complex.
-Additionally, the changes to Sec.
-172 will impact the valuation of future NOL benefits.
+382 purposes can be complicated.
 We recommend engaging an independent valuation firm to provide the necessary valuations.
 For more information, contact your VRC representative.